-This inspection manual chapter (IMC) applies to NRC employees who are involved in inspections.
+This inspection manual chapter (IMC) applies to NRC employees who are involved in inspections at licensee, applicant, or vendor facilities.
 Involvement in inspections includes all aspects of inspection and all activities in direct support or supervision of inspection, including the activities of administrative and clerical personnel directly interacting with a licensee.

 1201-04 RESPONSIBILITIES AND AUTHORITIES